ProShares - Short S&P500 (SH) Open Interest History

 Open interest tracks the total number of outstanding options contracts.
 Rising OI alongside price moves can indicate growing commitment to the trend; declining OI suggests positions are being closed.

-ProShares - Short S&P500 (SH) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $1.14B, listed on AMEX, carrying a beta of -0.96 to the broader market.
-ProShares Short S&P500 seeks daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the S&P 500. public since 2006-06-21.
+ProShares - Short S&P500 (SH) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $987.0M, listed on AMEX, carrying a beta of -0.96 to the broader market.
+The ProShares Short S&P500 aims to deliver daily returns that move in the exact opposite direction (-1x) of the S&P 500's daily performance, before any fees or expenses are factored in. public since 2006-06-21.

 - Spot Price